HCA Healthcare (HCA) Q2 2017 Results - Earnings Call Transcript

 Sheryl R. Skolnick - Mizuho Securities USA, Inc.

 Okay, good.
 So I get that.
-If we can focus on the inpatient for a minute and try to parse this number out and I will just ask the question very simply.
-Are the troubles you're having with managed care admissions, because they're down, directly and only related to what you're seeing in the exchanges?
-Or is there non-exchange impact there as well?
+If we can focus on the inpatient for a minute and try to parse this number out, and I'll just ask the question very simply.
+Are the troubles you're having with managed care admissions, because they're down, directly and only related to what you're seeing in the exchanges, or is there non-exchange impact there as well?

 Victor L. Campbell - HCA Healthcare, Inc.